-Contractor(s): Iowa DOT and Nevada DOT
+Contractor(s): Iowa DOT and Nevada DOT; Iowa DOT; Nevada DOT

-Jeff Loftus FHWA - OMC, HSA-20 (202) 366-4516 Milan Krukar Oregon DOT (202) 624-7740
+Jeff Loftus FHWA - OMCS, HMTE (202) 366-4516 Thom Rubel National Governor's Association (202) 624-7740

 AUTOMATED SAFETY ASSESSMENT PROGRAM

 The primary objective of the Automated Safety Assessment Program (ASAP) was to obtain data from the motor carrier that will enable the Office of Motor Carriers (OMC) to detect the motor carrier's safety performance without going to the carrier's place of business at a significant cost in time and money.
 The ASAP program allows motor carriers to present information, through an electronic means, to the OMC regarding their compliance with the Federal Motor Carrier Safety Regulations.
 The ASAP program consists of menu-driven software that will be provided to eligible motor carriers.
 The motor carriers would load the software into microcomputer systems and complete a data input process.
 The data would be downloaded to the Office of Motor Carriers for validation and analysis.